 In the future, if you want to revert the changes, repeat the above steps, and in step 4, select the When PC wakes up from sleep option.

-How to Bypass Password Prompt when Resume from Sleep using Group Policy Editor?
+How to Bypass the Password Prompt when Resuming from Sleep using Group Policy Editor?

 To skip or bypass the password prompt when Windows 11 resumes from sleep using Group Policy Editor, use these steps:-